ohiofi/code-u-level-2/README.md

 ### 1700

-1713: In the book "Ars Conjectandi" Jacob Bernoulli presents the weak Law of Large Numbers.
+1713: In the book "Ars Conjectandi" Jacob Bernoulli proved the weak law of large numbers.
 If you keep flipping an unbiased coin, the proportion of heads-to-tail will start out uneven, but will approach 50-50 as the number of flips approaches infinity.

-Khan Academy: Origin of Markov chains (1st half of video) https://www.khanacademy.org/computing/computer-science/informationtheory/moderninfotheory/v/markov_chains
+Khan Academy: Origin of Markov chains (1st half of video) [https://www.khanacademy.org/computing/computer-science/informationtheory/moderninfotheory/v/markov_chains](https://www.khanacademy.org/computing/computer-science/informationtheory/moderninfotheory/v/markov_chains)

 1770: The first Mechanical Turk is constructed.
 This fake, chess-playing robot is actually operated by a hidden human inside of the machine.
 As a child, Theodore Roosevelt saw one in London ~1870.[^3]